Body- Worn Cameras

 The initial interview of an officer involved in an Officer-Involved Incident should occur before the officer has reviewed any audio/video recordings of the incident.
 Once an involved officer has provided an initial statement, he/she will have an opportunity to review any available recordings with his/her representative during a follow-up interview.

-In those situations where a Crime Scene Supervisor is charged with the collection of evidence, the Crime Scene Supervisor will, as soon as safe and practical, retrieve the body-worn camera from the involved officer at the scene.
-The Crime Scene Supervisor will be responsible for assuring the body-worn camera file is uploaded/downloaded.
+In those situations where a Crime Scene Supervisor is charged with the collection of evidence, the Crime Scene Supervisor will, as soon as safe and practical, retrieve the BWC from the involved officer at the scene.
+The Crime Scene Supervisor will be responsible for assuring the BWC file is uploaded/downloaded.